microsoft/TypeScript-Website/packages/documentation/copy/en/handbook-v2/Everyday Types.md

 > Reminder: Because type assertions are removed at compile-time, there is no runtime checking associated with a type assertion.
 > There won't be an exception or `null` generated if the type assertion is wrong.

-TypeScript only allows type assertions which convert to a _more specific_ or _less specific_ version of a type.
+TypeScript only allows type assertions that convert to a _more specific_ or _less specific_ version of a type.
 This rule prevents "impossible" coercions like:

 ```ts twoslash